ngs-docs/angus/analyzing_nanopore_data.rst

 Assemble the data
 ==================

-We will use the canu assembler on the full dataset:
+We could run canu assembler on the full dataset:
 ::
     canu \
         -p ecto -d ectocooler_assembly \